ebp-nor/workshop-2024/day1_genome_assembly/00_introduction.md

-# Welcome to the Genome assembly, curation and validation workshop!
+# Genome assembly, curation and validation workshop.

-Today you'll learn how to assemble a whole genome, EBP-Nor style!
+Today you'll learn how to assemble a whole genome.

 After attending the workshop you should:
 - know about the most-used approaches for genome assembly